pelgrim/terraform-aws-observability-accelerator/examples/existing-cluster-fluentbit-opensearch/README.md

     To learn how to configure it, refer to [this documentation](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-configure-vpc.html#config-vpc-use).

     If you need to create a new Amazon Managed Grafana workspace, follow [these instructions](https://aws-observability.github.io/terraform-aws-observability-accelerator/).
+    Make sure to follow the optional instructions for Existing VPC.

     Once you have a configure workspace, create an environment variable as bellow:
     ```